Hygrocybe chlorophana: Similar species

 The North American Hygrocybe flavescens is very similar in appearance, but is said to have a drier stipe.
 Boertmann (2010) has suggested it may not be distinct from H. chlorophana.
 Hygrocybe glutinipes is similarly coloured, but is typically smaller with a glutinous, semi-translucent cap and an equally glutinous stipe.
 Hygrocybe ceracea is also similarly coloured, but has a waxy (not viscid) cap and stipe and broadly attached, almost decurrent gills.

 Distribution and habitat

-The golden waxcap is widespread throughout the north temperate zone, occurring in Europe, North America, and northern Asia; it has also been collected from the alpine areas of Mt.
-Wellington in Tasmania, Australia.
+The golden waxcap is widespread throughout the north temperate zone, occurring in Europe, North America, and northern Asia; it has also been collected from the alpine areas of Mount Wellington in Tasmania, Australia.
 Like other waxcaps, it grows in old, unimproved, short-sward grassland (pastures and lawns) in Europe, but in woodland in North America and Asia.
 Recent research suggests waxcaps are neither mycorrhizal nor saprotrophic but may be associated with mosses.